jeremy-rifkin/build-blame/README.md

 Build-blame is tool to help answer the question: Why are my builds taking so long??

-Note: This is very much a work-in-progress.
-The ease of use is nowhere near what I would consider acceptable for a finished project.

-Currently it requires a project using ninja and clang and a compile_commands.json file.
+This project is a work-in-progress.

 Preview: